Rickenbacker International Airport: Facilities and aircraft

+In February 2022, Kintetsu World Express opened a sales office at the airport.

 Airlines and destinations

-Since the completion of the current passenger terminal in 2003, Rickenbacker has acted as a secondary airport for Columbus and the airport has seen a number of carriers come and go, including Southeast Airlines, Boston-Maine Airways, Hooters Air, Direct Air, USA3000 Airlines, Fly Mission Air and Vision Airlines.
+Since the completion of the current passenger terminal in 2003, Rickenbacker has acted as a secondary airport for Columbus and has seen a number of carriers come and go, including Southeast Airlines, Boston-Maine Airways, Hooters Air, Direct Air, USA3000 Airlines, Fly Mission Air, and Vision Airlines.
 In 2012, low-cost carrier Allegiant Air launched service to Sanford and St. Petersburg, FL and has since been successful in expanding service to ten additional leisure destinations in the Southern United States.
+Today, Allegiant is the sole passenger airline in Rickenbacker.

-Multiple major cargo airlines, including a number of international ones, also operate at Rickenbacker International Airport.
+Multiple major cargo airlines, including a number of international carriers, also operate at Rickenbacker International Airport.